Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreKetchikan Indian Community Tribal Clinic Behavioral Health Department is a methadone clinic in Ketchikan, AK.
-It is located in Ketchikan Gateway at 201 Deermount Street, 99901 zip.
+Learn MoreKetchikan Indian Community Tribal Clinic Behavioral Health Department is a methadone addiction treatment center in Ketchikan, Alaska.
+It is situated in Ketchikan Gateway at 201 Deermount Street, 99901 zip.
 Ketchikan Indian Community Tribal Clinic Behavioral Health Department provides regular outpatient treatment and outpatient treatment.
-Ketchikan Indian Community Tribal Clinic Behavioral Health Department provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
-Other than methadone treatment, Ketchikan Indian Community Tribal Clinic Behavioral Health Department offers HIV and AIDS education, support and counseling, group counseling and marital/couples counseling.
-Ketchikan Indian Community Tribal Clinic Behavioral Health Department provides medication assisted treatment to men and women.
+Ketchikan Indian Community Tribal Clinic Behavioral Health Department provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
+Other than methadone treatment, Ketchikan Indian Community Tribal Clinic Behavioral Health Department offers substance use education, marital/couples counseling and individual counseling.
+Ketchikan Indian Community Tribal Clinic Behavioral Health Department provides medication assisted services to women and men.

 Learn MoreTreatment at a suboxone clinic in Ketchikan is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.